 You can use this subsidy to hire an expert to advise you about optimising your logistical processes or international production.
-You can also get support for organising your finances or process management remotely.
+You can also get support to organise your finances or process management remotely.
 The expert can also help you with alternative markets.

 SIB Market entry is part of Support International Business (SIB).
 With this subsidy, you can (partly) finance various activities that help you take the next step in international trade.

 Small and medium-sized enterprises (SMEs) in the Netherlands affected by the war in Ukraine or the trade sanctions against Russia.